hyoklee/hdf-ai/README.md

 ## FAQ

   * What is HAI API?
-This is a high level API that can perform I/O efficient AI tasks for HDF data.
+This is a high level API that can run I/O-efficient AI tasks for HDF data.

 ## User Guide